nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Prerequisites: None.
 2. Launch the app.
 3. Command: `suggest`
-  1. Test case:
-    1. Condition: Displayed list of show is empty.
+  1. Test case: Displayed list of shows is empty.
-    2. Expected: Trackermon returns an error message informing user that displayed list of show is empty.
+    2. Expected: Trackermon returns an error message informing user that displayed list of shows is empty.
-  2. Test case:
-    1. Condition: Displayed list of show only contains 1 show.
+  2. Test case: Displayed list of shows only contains one show.
-    2. Expected: Trackermon returns an error message informing user that there is only 1 show in the displayed list of show.
+    2. Expected: Trackermon returns an error message informing user that there is only one show in the displayed list of shows.
-  3. Test case:
-    1. Condition: Displayed list of show with 2 or more show.
+  3. Test case: Displayed list of shows with two or more show.
-    2. Expected: Trackermon returns a random show from the displayed list of show.
+    2. Expected: Trackermon returns a random show from the displayed list of shows.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)